SatsumaLabs/persistent-mapper/README.md

 instances of it are somewhat messy to write by hand, and are usually only generated via Template Haskell through `Database.Persist.TH`, which is limited to generating data structures which are a flat record with a one-to-one correspondence between Haskell fields and SQL fields.

-The Aim of this library is to provide a set of building blocks that can be used to write `PersistEntity` instances for non-trivial isomorphisms.
+The aim of this library is to provide a set of building blocks that can be used to manually write `PersistEntity` for existing data types.
-This allows a number of useful features, such as multi-column fields and computed columns.
+This allows for more complex structures than a flat record of columns, with non-trivial isomorphisms to the database row, allowing for structures such as multi-column composite fields and computed columns.